 Ferguson Fire Summary Timeline

-The Ferguson Fire started Friday, July 13th 8:30PM, it burned 96,901 acres, or 151.4 square miles (392.1 sq km) of timber and brush west of Yosemite National Park, it was considered fully contained on August 19 after two were killed fighting the wildfire.
+The Ferguson Fire started Friday, July 13th 2018 at 8:30PM, it burned 96,901 acres, or 151.4 square miles (392.1 sq km) of timber and brush west of Yosemite National Park, it was considered fully contained on August 19 after two were killed fighting the wildfire.
 (Go to Monday, Aug 19th in timeline).
 The cause of the fire was a catalytic converter, but the person and car responsible have not been found as reported here.

 July 13: Ferguson Fire Starts Firefighters started battling the blaze around 8:30 p.m.
 Friday night.
 The guests and staff at the two lodgings were evacuated.
 The flames broke out near the Savage Trading Post and Ferguson Ridge.
 The first day it was 50-to 60 acres and shut down Highway 140.
 Before noon it was still reported as holding steady at 130 acres with 5-percent containment.